bitcoinbrisbane/DappBrowser6000/README.md

 ## Project Goals
 * define a set of new HTML tags that allow developers to write HTML style code and interface directly with Ethereum smart contracts.
 We call this standard EML (Etherum Markup Langauge).
 * write a cross platform browser that renders the above EML into pages
+* define an EIP for the EML
+* define an EIP for a proxy contract

 ## Approach / Architecure (Proxy)